-25 Apr How to Get Rid of Carpet Odor After Water Damage
+01 May How to Remove Odor From Carpet After Water Damage

 Water damage is the second most popular claim that homeowners in America make on their home insurance.
-There are many types of water damage; water damage can be the consequence of extreme weather events that are out of your control, like flooding, heavy rainfall, a snow storm or pipes that burst in the cold of winter.
-Sometimes a homeowner is to blame for water damage, as it is frequently caused by accidentally leaving the tap on in the bathroom, kitchen or shower.
+There are many types of water damage.
+Water damage can be the consequence of extreme weather events that are out of your control, like flooding, heavy rainfall, a snow storm or pipes that burst in the cold of winter.
+Sometimes a homeowner is to blame for water damage, as it is frequently caused by accidentally leaving the water on in the bathroom, kitchen or shower.

 Why a Lingering Smell After Water Damage Just Isn’t Safe

 Perhaps after the initial process of mopping up the water, throwing things away that can’t be saved, and drying what remains, you may believe your clean-up operation is finished.
 However, you shouldn’t be so sure.
 As long as a scent remains, a significant threat to your home is still there, long after the most intense of the water damage is gone.

 A bad smell emanating from your carpet signifies a strong risk that mold or mildew is growing within it.
 Mold and mildew thrive in damp conditions and can spread like wildfire, causing significant damage to your home.

 Both your carpet and flooring can be at the risk of premature decay as a result of mold growth, but even worse than that – it poses a risk to the health of you and your family.

 Mold and mildew can exacerbate existing respiratory problems and can even create them in young children.
 Their deposits of fungal spores can weaken the immune system and put everyone in the home at greater risk of infection or virus.